tannewt/wa-law.org/bill/2023-24/hb/1147/1/README.md

 ## Section 7021
 The department of natural resources, in coordination with the department of social and health services, shall enter into long-term, revenue-generating opportunities for under used portions of the Fircrest residential habilitation center bounded by 15th Ave NE and NE 150th Street to benefit the charitable, educational, penal, and reformatory institutions account.
 Long-term, revenue generating opportunities may include, but are not limited to, land leases, land sales, and land swaps.
 The department of social and health services and the department of natural resources must amend their lease under chapter 7, Laws of 1986 if necessary to conform with this section.

+## Section 7022
+(1) The department must use moneys from the housing trust fund and other legislative appropriations to finance in whole or in part any loans or grant projects that will provide housing for persons and families with special housing needs and with incomes at or below fifty 50 percent of the median family income for the county or standard metropolitan statistical area where the project is located.
+At least thirty 30 percent of these moneys used in any given funding cycle must be for the benefit of projects located in rural areas of the state as defined by the department.
+If the department determines that it has not received an adequate number of suitable applications for rural projects during any given funding cycle, the department may allocate unused moneys for projects in nonrural areas of the state.

 ## Section 7023
 Section 7022 of this act takes effect if chapter . . .
 (Z-0097), Laws of 2023 (concerning housing programs administered by the department of commerce), is not enacted by June 30, 2023.